 These ways you can invest a decent amount of budget in some other important resources.

-Furthermore, it provides you with important information, numbers, and statistics that you need to maximise your website’s performance for free.
+Furthermore, it provides you with important information that you need to help maximise your website’s performance.

 2. Automatic collection of data